-According to the statistics of National census 2011, Nepal is home to more than 26.6 million people.
-Altogether 101 ethnic group and 92 spoken languages are there.
+According to the statistics of the National census 2011, Nepal is home to more than 26.6 million people.
+Altogether 101 ethnic groups and 92 spoken languages are there.
 Every group of people has its own mother tongue.
 All the ethnic and religious communities have equal rights to maintain, practice, promote and preserve their religious practices.
 In Government as well as private offices, English is used by a majority of educated people.
 The people in Nepal are divided into Himalayan people, mid-hills people, and terai people on the basis of their inhabitance and origins.

-People are free to practice religion since the declaration of the country as a secular one.
+People are free to practice religion since the declaration of the country is a secular one.
 The culture has many symbols from Hindu and Buddhist sources.
 Positive signs, including the ancient Hindu swastika and Shiva's trident, decorate buses and walls.
 Other significant symbols are the signs like the tree, plow, and sun used to be the symbols of political parties.
 Similarly, Nepalese food is influenced by Indian and Chinese foods.
 But only one can enjoy the varieties of Nepalese foods, especially the Newari and Thakali dishes in all seasons which are known as the best food in Nepal.
 People do not use knives and forks while eating.
 They choose to eat with clean hands.
-In a regular dish, Nepali people eat dal (lentil soup), Bhat (rice), and tarkari (curry) with achar (pickle).
+As a regular dish, Nepali people eat dal (lentil soup), Bhat (rice), and tarkari (curry) with achar (pickle).
 On special occasions, people also prefer curried meat.
-Dumplings (mo mo), Sel Roti (rounded bread), dhido (millet porridge), etc. are also popular among the people in Nepal.
-Some of the dishes are on the weakening in rural Nepal and preserved in the urban areas as the dishes of particular interests by various hotels and restaurants.
+Dumplings (mo: mo), Sel Roti (rounded bread), dhido (millet porridge), etc. are also popular among the people in Nepal.
+Some of the dishes are the weakening in rural Nepal and preserved in the urban areas as the dishes of particular interest by various hotels and restaurants.